daniel68045/ML/README.md

 This app is in development mode, Spotify restricts the number of users that can access its Web API, please submit a response to this form so you can be added to the list of valid users: https://docs.google.com/forms/d/1RczCzGf9NKg6bcSy68FWf1kPq-NUKQZfLnEnpwsyWQ0/edit

-## Music Recommendation Web App
+## Music Recommendation System

-A Flask web app that uses Spotify's Web API to retrieve user data (top artists, genres, listening history) to recommend 30+ new artists based on the user’s Spotify library.
+A Flask app that uses Spotify's Web API to retrieve user data (top artists, genres, listening history) to recommend 30+ new artists based on the user’s Spotify library.

 ## How to Run